 How to work with the product backlog

 The product backlog is a beast that is best tackled by the entire team together with the project manager.
 Team effort guarantees multiple perspectives and reduces the risk of missing something or having to re-do part of the work causing additional expenses to the project.
+You can use team productivity software to handle planning as well.

 Below is a step-by-step guide to creating a product backlog.